iGaurav4/LoginLayout/README.md

 # LoginLayout
-This project is android login page template
+This project is based on android login page template using react expo